thewchan/uxf/README.md

 |`tuple`             | `list`     | `uxf.List` |
 |`collections.deque` | `list`     | `uxf.List` |

-For complex numbers you could create a _TType_ such as:

-    = Complex Real real Imag real
+For complex numbers you could create a _TType_ such as: `= Complex Real real Imag real`.
 Then you could include single complex values like `(Complex 1.5 7.2)`, or many of them such as `(Complex 1.5 7.2 8.3 -9.4 14.8 0.6)`.

 Using `uxf` as an executable (with `python3 -m uxf ...`) provides a means of doing `.uxf` to `.uxf` conversions (e.g., compress or uncompress, or make